Everest Base Camp Trek by Road

 Acclimatization is an essential part of high-altitude trekking.
 It is a process by which the human body adjusts to the decreased oxygen levels in the air.
 It is a significant part of the trek as it helps the body adapt to the surroundings.
 Moreover, it reduces the risk of any health issue, especially altitude sickness.

 So, this day will be your day of acclimatization.
-You can walk around the town visit the local museums, monasteries, and temples.
+You can walk around the town and visit the local museums, monasteries, and temples.
 Also, buy and stock up on stuff for the rest of the trek, and so on.

 You can take some time to enjoy the stunning views of Mount Everest, Ama Dablam, Lhotse, and other peaks.
 Enjoy a sip of tea or a coffee with the idea.
 You can click some snaps and take them as a memory for life.
 Many activities are available around Namche Bazaar to keep yourself active.